Richard in earlier years

 The 1/3 fractional charge on the quark results from the proton, for example, having three donut chain sides with spin.
 This results in the charge appearing to be the average charge from three (or more) different states.
 Additionally, the attachment chain segments may have charges that add to the total apparent charge for each quark.

 Deep inelastic scattering from the electron has been accurately calculated.
 The standard calculation varies to the square of the charge.
-This indicates that an average of 1,0,0 would not work the same as a continous one-third charge since 1 + 0 + 0 is not equal to 1/9 + 1/9 + 1/9.
+This indicates that an average of 1,0,0 would not work the same as a continuous one-third charge since 1 + 0 + 0 is not equal to 1/9 + 1/9 + 1/9.

 One explanation of this might lie with the structure of the electron.
 With its spin it has an orientation as well as a charge.
 Possibly electron-electron interactions have these spins aligned and interact fully.
 The electron-proton interaction may have random alignment of this orientation affecting the degree of interaction.
 This is quite speculative and may not pass muster under scrutiny.